.

 Morning look at Seguin's vineyard

-The first visit was Chateau Seguin in Canejan, a little town situated app.
-11.5 km from Bordeaux and which borders famous communes in outskirts of Bordeaux town, Pessac & Leognan.
+The first visit was to Seguin in Canejan, a little town situated approximately 11.5 km from Bordeaux and which borders famous communes in the outskirts of Bordeaux town, Pessac & Leognan.
 Seguin is one of only two wine properties existing in Canejan.
-Seguin has several parcels around the town.
-They were not harvesting on the day of my visit, started with young Merlot a few days before but planned to harvest "old" Merlot by the end of the week and then Cabernet Sauvignon if ripe.
-I "visited" two vineyards of Seguin, small sweet grapes on both Merlot and Cabernet Sauvignon and a lot of grapes.
-2015 is a vintage which looks just extremely fabulous here.
+Seguin has several parcels around the city.
+They were not harvesting on the day of my visit; they started with young Merlot a few days before but planned to harvest "old" Merlot by the end of the week and then Cabernet Sauvignon if ripe.
+I "visited" two vineyards of Seguin, small sweet grapes on Merlot and Cabernet Sauvignon, and many grapes.
+2015 is a vintage that looks just extremely fabulous here.

-2014 Seguin - impressive nose of violets and black cherries/blueberries, splendid acidity, excellent structure, fine complexity, splendid balance, long finish.
+2014 Seguin - impressive nose of violets and black cherries/blueberries, splendid acidity, excellent structure, fine complexity, balance, and long finish.
 Excellent effort for the vintage.
 93+p.

 2011 Seguin - succulent, violets, fleshy, crisp fruit, great acidity, depth and length.
 Fine wine work.
 92+p.

-2005 Seguin - not made by present winemaker, but it doesn't matter really, as this wine is just a beauty with an excellent aromatic nose of dark cherries and blueberries, stunning complexity and length.
+2005 Seguin - not made by the present winemaker, but it doesn't matter.
+This wine is just a beauty with an excellent aromatic nose of dark cherries and blueberries, stunning complexity, and length.
 94p.

 2012 Seguin Cuvée de la House - not distributed commercially.
 Similar to normal cuvée, slightly fresher and fruitier than normal cuvée.
 91+p.